Why Should I Study Abroad?

 Studying abroad allows you to:

-Am I eligible to study abroad?
+Am I eligible for semester abroad?

 Where can I spend a semester?